zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 ## Task 4: Review Pre-Completed Patching Tasks

-In this **[READ ONLY]** section, specific tasks related to patching on the target DB to be upgraded have already been performed using Fleet Maintenance.
+Just for your reference, specific tasks related to patching on the target database to be upgraded have already been performed using Fleet Maintenance.
 These tasks are fully covered by the  *Automated Database Patching at Scale with Fleet Maintenance* Lab and are listed here for your information only

 ### **Create Gold Image** [READ-ONLY– This step has already been implemented]